cmmr/ecodive/README.md

 [![covr](https://codecov.io/gh/cmmr/ecodive/graph/badge.svg)](https://app.codecov.io/gh/cmmr/ecodive)
 <!-- badges: end -->

-`ecodive` provides the fastest implementations of several alpha- and beta-diversity metrics for R, including phylogenetic metrics such as Faith's PD and 5 variants of UniFrac.
-It is compatible with phyloseq, rbiom, and BioConductor objects.
-With zero dependencies, it's quick to install and ideal for package developers.
+`ecodive` provides the fastest implementations of alpha and beta diversity metrics for R, including UniFrac, Faith's PD, Bray-Curtis, Shannon, and many others.
+It works with any matrix-like object, including phyloseq, rbiom, and BioConductor data structures.
+With zero dependencies, it's quick to install and ideal for end users and package developers alike.